0smic/math-problem-solver/README.md

 # Features
-- Can find the root of the quadratic eqn
+- Root calc of quadratic eqn
-- Can find the Determinant of the Matrix
+- Determinant of Matrix (3by3 , 2by2)
+- Sum of natural no